Yichi-W/Yichi-W.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a junior student majoring in Artificial Intelligence at Beijing University of Technology (https://www.bjut.edu.cn/).
-My current research interests include multimodal large language models, embodied intelligence, and AI for security applications in these two areas.
+I am currently a junior majoring in Artificial Intelligence at Beijing University of Technology (https://www.bjut.edu.cn/).
+My research interests include multimodal large language models, embodied intelligence, and AI for Security applications in these areas.
+I am actively seeking MPhil and PhD opportunities for Fall 2026.
+I would be very grateful for the opportunity to further discuss my background and research, so please feel free to contact me at my primary email: mstaryc02@gmail.com or at my less frequently used institutional email: wangyc2002@emails.bjut.edu.cn.

 A data-driven personal website
 ======